rashidi-norhashim/Team-folder/P4/README.md

 |Production Model|Xgboost|xgb__gamma=1, xgb__learning_rate=0.1, xgb__max_depth=5, xgb__min_child_weight=25, xgb__n_estimators=60, xgb__scale_pos_weight=63, xgb__subsample=1|0.998|0.574|0.551|0.110|0.198|0.427|---|0.89|---|

 In our exploration, we found out that using scale_pos_weight, another means of dealing with imbalanced class problems, can be used to further overweight the minority class.
-Paired with GridSearch, we were able to optimise the sensivity to 0.998 for our production model, with a scale_pos_weight of 63.
+Paired with GridSearch, we were able to optimise the sensitivity to 0.998 for our production model, with a scale_pos_weight of 63.

 Sensitivity is important as we want to lower false negatives.
 False negatives lead to unpredicted WNV cases, where preemptive vector control efforts cannot be implemented.
 This can have consequences such as severe illness or even death.